cpp-modificadores-acceso

 }

-Here, the attribute balance is declared as private, which means it can only be accessed within the BankAccount class.
+Here, the balance attribute is declared as private, meaning it can only be accessed within the BankAccount class.

-The protected modifier allows the members of a class to be accessible within the class itself and in derived classes.
-This is useful for allowing derived classes to access certain data or methods of the base class while keeping these members hidden from other users of the class.
+The protected modifier allows class members to be accessible within the class itself and in derived classes.
+This is useful for allowing derived classes to access certain data or methods from the base class while keeping these members hidden from other users of the class.

 #include <iostream>